-In my experience a spiral notebook or other types of bound notebooks do NOT allow for good organization of materials (but you can use any notebook for your own personal lecture notes that I will probably not see too often).
+In my experience a spiral notebook or other types of bound notebooks do NOT allow for good organization of materials (but you can use any notebook for your own personal lecture notes that I will not inspect.

-E) Practice and Lecture Review Notebook (PLRN)
+E) Practice and Lecture Review (PLR) Notebook)

 Each student will have a separate Practice and Lecture Review Notebook.
-This notebook is for your practice assignments and your daily lecture review assignments

-The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
-This notebook is separate from the lecture notes that you should take during lectures.
+This notebook is for your Practice assignments and your daily Lecture Review assignments The composition-style notebook cannot have any ruled lines in it - it must consist of blank white paper.
+This notebook is separate from any lecture notes that you may take for your own personal / private use.
+(I do recommend that you take notes during lecture in your own personal / private notebook)